publisha/publisha.github.io/pages/create_speare_play_web.md

 Atom will now be available but we now need to move to the next stage.

-> ### Configuring Atom
+### Configuring Atom
 Atom is open source, so this means there are lots of packages that can be added to provide extra functionality.

-> Here are a few packages that will prove useful but one that is highly recommended is:
+There are a few packages that will prove useful but one that is highly recommended is:

 > - Open in Browser

 [![Add this package to Atom](/images/Screen Shot 2018-01-16 at 14.18.42.png)](/images/Screen Shot 2018-01-16 at 14.18.42.png)

+This will provide you with the ability to `right-click` over the file and select `Open in Browser`, which will then show you the file in your default web browser.

+#### Atom and GitHub

-> You can also use Atom to update your GitHub repository that is online, but to prevent having to login each time add the following command.
+You can also use Atom to update your GitHub repository that is online, but to prevent having to login each time add the following command.

-> In the terminal window copy and paste this:
+In the terminal window copy and paste this:

 > `git config --global credential.helper osxkeychain`

-> You should now be able to _push_ your updates direct to GitHub and see the results on your web site.
+You should now be able to _push_ your updates direct to GitHub and see the results on your web site.

 [![Push your changes to Github](/images/Screen Shot 2018-01-16 at 14.32.21.png)](/images/Screen Shot 2018-01-16 at 14.32.21.png)

-## Github Desktop_
+## Github Desktop

 You will need this app to make it easy to _clone_ the repository to your computer (use Google drive) so that you can edit offline/